 How does David make a fair decision?

-The decision to provide documents could restrict Melinda’s mother’s right to privacy and reputation.
-The purpose of restricting that right might be to help Melinda access information that she needs and should be allowed to have to care for her mother.
-David needs to make sure that restricting Melinda’s mother’s rights will achieve his purpose.
+The decision to provide documents could limit Melinda’s mother’s right to privacy and reputation.
+The purpose of limiting that right might be to help Melinda access information that she needs and should be allowed to have to care for her mother.
+David needs to make sure that limiting Melinda’s mother’s rights will achieve his purpose.

-He also needs to make sure that restricting Melinda’s mother’s rights is the fairest and least restrictive way to protect Melinda’s rights.
+He also needs to make sure that limiting Melinda’s mother’s rights is the fairest and least restrictive way to protect Melinda’s rights.

 How important it is for Melinda to have the documents?
-Is it important enough to outweigh the restriction on her mother’s right to privacy?
+Is it important enough to outweigh the limitation on her mother’s right to privacy?

 Could he provide some of the documents but not others?
-If there are other realistic options that restrict rights less, David should consider using one of those options.
+If there are other realistic options that limit rights less, David should consider using one of those options.

 After balancing the competing interests of the people involved, and weighing up all options for delivering on Melinda’s request, David needs to be confident he can show his final decision is the most fair and for good reason.